marksparkza/jschon/docs/usage/jsonschema.rst

 ...     "type": "number"
 ... }'''

-We can deserialize this string into a new :class:`~jschon.jsonschema.JSONSchema` instance using the :meth:`~jschon.json.JSON.loads` class method:
+We can deserialize this JSON string into a new :class:`~jschon.jsonschema.JSONSchema` instance using the :meth:`~jschon.json.JSON.loads` class method:

 >>> num_schema = JSONSchema.loads(schema_text)